ercane/credit-limit-calculator/README.md

 A simple CRUD operation for user and auth mechanism application using Spring Boot with the following options:

-- Spring JPA and MySQL for data persistence
+- Spring JPA and H2DB for data persistence
 - JWT auth token
 - Authorization: Bearer system for authentication
-- REST API for requests
+- Rest Controller for requests

-To build and run the sample from a fresh clone of this repo:

-## Configure MySQL

-1. Create a database in your MySQL instance.
-2. Update the application.properties file in the `src/main/resources` folder with the URL, username and password for your MySQL instance.
-The table schema for the app objects will be created for you in the database.
-3. Create user with /user/signup endpoint.
-4. Login user with /user/login endpoint.
+- Random.com random number generator api used for randomize credit point
+- Feign used for connection with random.com
+- Lombok used
+- A Postman collection created, exported and added to resource folder.
+This collection can be import to Postman.

+* mvn spring-boot:run
-5. Other endpoints need header Authorization: Bearer {{TOKEN}}
+* All endpoints need header Authorization: Bearer {{TOKEN}}, except /user/signup and /user/login
+* Username: system password: system user created first.
+This user can be used to take token /user/login endpoint.
+* A customer created from /customer/add endpoint.
+While creating, also credit limit will calculate.
+* /customer/calculateCreditLimit/{customerId} endpoint can be used to calculate credit limit of already created customers